 - Excellent fit of dental crowns to the abutment and better retention due to more surface area of custom abutments

 - Less use and expense of precious metals

-When we get into custom abutments, we have several subset types to choose from: Titanium (Ti) abutments, Titanium-based abutments, and zirconia abutments.
+When we get into custom abutments, we have several subset types, including Titanium abutments and zirconia abutments.
 The advantage of Titanium abutments is strength, and the disadvantage is color.
 They are suitable for PFM and zirconia-based crowns.
-They are not acceptable if the crown it’s translucent because the grey will show through.
-Zirconia abutment advantages are the color, and the disadvantage is strength.
-They can be helpful when using glass ceramics such as Emax.
+However, they are not acceptable if the crown it’s translucent because the grey will show through.
+Zirconia’s abutment advantages are color, and the disadvantage is strength.
+Nevertheless, they can be helpful when using glass ceramics such as Emax.